Seattle family Barista FIRE: can one parent go part-time?

 • Change the Social Security line to match your estimates and claiming plan.

-• Adjust retirement age (55 vs 58 vs 60) and watch how much that changes the safe retirement budget.
+• Adjust retirement age (55 vs 58 vs 60) and watch how much that changes the sustainable retirement budget.

-• If you expect college saving, add it explicitly (monthly or yearly) so you can see what it costs in "safe/mo".
+• If you expect college saving, add it explicitly (monthly or yearly) so you can see how much retirement room it absorbs.

 US-specific notes